sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 Content Element:

-: Content elements constitute the payload data (SACM content) transfered via statement Subjects emitted by providers of information.
+: Content elements constitute the payload data (SACM content) transferred via statement Subjects emitted by providers of information.
 Every content element Subject includes a specific content Subject and a corresponding content metadata Subject.

 Content Metadata:

 : Data about content Subjects.
 Every content-element includes a content metadata Subject.
-The Subject can include any information element that can annotate the content transefered.
+The Subject can include any information element that can annotate the content transeferred.
 Examples include time stamps or data provenance Subjects.

 Control Plane: